-Edward T. Conroy Memorial Scholarship- - This scholarship benefits members of the following groups or their surviving dependents: disabled or deceased Veterans, Vietnam War POW/MIAs, disabled or deceased public safety employees and volunteers, and 9/11 victims.
+Edward T. Conroy Memorial Scholarship - This scholarship benefits members of the following groups or their surviving dependents: disabled or deceased Veterans, Vietnam War POW/MIAs, disabled or deceased public safety employees and volunteers, and 9/11 victims.
 Click link below for specific eligibility requirements.
 The deadline for this scholarship is July 15th and applications should be turned into the Student Financial Aid Office at ACM.
+Late applications will be considered as long as funds are available.
 The award amount varies, depending on the amount of your cost of attendance and other financial aid resources.Special Tuition Rates for Statewide and Health Manpower Shortage Programs

 Pennsylvania State students who complete the FAFSA by May 1 will be considered for a Pennsylvania State Grant, administered by PHEAA (Pennsylvania Higher Education Assistance Agency).
 Amounts vary depending on which campus the student attends.
 Students taking all of their classes at one of the Pennsylvania campuses will receive the highest amount of the grant.
 Likewise, students taking the majority of their credits, if full time, at one of the Pennsylvania campuses will be considered full time at that campus and also receive the higher amount.
 Students enrolled for six to nine credits may be eligible for a partial award.
 To be considered for the PA State Grant, students must demonstrate financial need and:

 - Be a high school graduate and a Pennsylvania state resident;